Using A Power Of Attorney To Ensure Your Wishes Are Known

-PLEASE NOTE: To protect your safety in response to the threats of COVID-19, we are offering our clients the ability to meet with us in person, via telephone or through video conferencing.
-Please call our office to discuss your options.
+PLEASE NOTE: To protect your safety in response to the threats of COVID-19, I am offering my clients the ability to meet with me in person, via telephone or through videoconferencing.
+Please call my office at 817-332-2300 to discuss your options.

-Types of Powers of Attorney
+Types Of Powers Of Attorney

 There are two primary types of powers of attorney:

 Durable power of attorney: This document gives another individual the authority to make financial and other important business decisions on your behalf.
 That person can also complete transactions on your behalf, such as paying rent, paying your mortgage, signing checks and selling stocks, among other things.

 Medical power of attorney: A medical power of attorney authorizes another individual to make health care decisions on your behalf, such as decisions about possible treatments and which hospital you will go to for care.
 It is important to choose someone whom you know has your best interests at heart.

 A position related to a power of attorney is a guardian.
 Unlike a power of attorney relationship that is determined by you, a guardian is appointed by the court.
 Guardianships are very common for people who suffer with Alzheimer’s and other debilitating diseases.
 As a guardian you can make decisions regarding a person’s medical care and financial interests.
 I assist clients in obtaining guardianship rights and responsibilities.
 I can guide you through the legal process and address any challenges that may arise.

 Another tool available to you is an advance health care directive, or living will.
 This document expresses your wishes to a physician regarding the use of life-saving measures in the event that you become incapacitated.
 For instance, you can express whether you would like to be put on life support and for how long.
 Making these decisions may seem hard, but they can save your family time, frustration and the guilt of having to make them without your direction.

 Contact Law Offices of Paula R. Moore To Start Planning For Your Future Today